Recipe by Neil Strawson and Richard Hunt. Makes 2

 What to do:

 Before making, wash your hands and put an apron on.
-Measure all of the ingredients.
-Wash and dry the salad leaves, basil and tomatoes.
+Weigh or measure all of the ingredients.

 Ask a grown up to cut a slice of watermelon with a sharp knife.
 Take the slice of watermelon and scoop out the flesh with a dessert spoon and put into a mixing bowl.

 Using your hands, squeeze and mash the flesh of the melon into a pulp until you’ve squashed out as many lumps as you can.
 Once there are no big bits left, squeeze the lemon into the mixing bowl of pulp.
 This might be a bit sticky so have a tea towel nearby to wipe your hands.